GT Cup

 Revised Format (2 Events)

-At Donington Park (March) and Silverstone GP (August), the schedule will feature an enhanced endurance focus:
+At Donington Park (April) and Silverstone GP (August), the schedule will feature an enhanced endurance focus:

 Sunday – 1 x 100-minute Endurance Race (including mid-race refuelling using approved dump churns)